Comparison of Exterior Power Operations on Higher K-Theory of Schemes: Combinatorially versus Homotopically Defined Operations

 \begin{proof} This follows from the functoriality of the homotopy fibre applied to the following commutative diagram:

 \end{proof}

-From now on, we simplify the treatment in \cite{Grayson2012} inasmuch as we don't use homotopy cofibres which on spaces behave differently to those on spectra and on which lambda operations may not exist anyway.
-We rather do the final steps in the more elementary context of homotopy groups.
-This approach actually makes it possible to avoid the use of spectra throughout in \cite{Grayson2012}, as we are doing in this paper.
+From now on, we simplify the proof of Grayson's explicit description of higher $K$-groups \cite[Corollary~7.4]{Grayson2012} inasmuch as we don't use homotopy cofibres.
+Those steps in his proof which {\em don't} involve homotopy cofibres (and also the proof of \cite[Theorem 1.11.7]{ThomTro} cited later in the proof of \cref{Thm: main thm}) can be most easily translated from the language of spectra to the language of spaces.
+However, this seems not to be possible for some of the remaining steps (such as \cite[Corollary~7.1]{Grayson2012}) because homotopy cofibres between spaces behave differently to homotopy cofibres between spectra.
+More importantly, lambda operations seem not to exist on spectra and, a fortiori, not on the homotopy cofibres involved.
+Luckily, we can do the remaining steps in the more elementary context of homotopy groups.
+This way, we ultimately completely avoid the use of spectra in the proof of \cite[Corollary~7.4]{Grayson2012}, rendering this proof somewhat more elementary.

 We consider the continuous map $\Delta_n \colon |qGC\cM_n| \rightarrow |qGB\cM_n|$ induced by the functor $(V.,d) \mapsto (V.,d,d)$.
 Similarly to above, let

 denote the induced operation.

 \begin{lem} Let $n\ge 0, k\ge 1$ and $r \ge 1$.
 The following two squares of induced homomorphisms between homotopy groups commute: